 When creating a marble vein, you can run your torch along the vein to heat up the epoxy and make the vein really stand out from the rest of the countertop.

 Are you getting ready to pour your first epoxy countertop?
 Our in-depth instructions will give you all of the information you need to create a stunning countertop in your kitchen.
-We also have installers available to talk you through the process at 970-639-9338.
+We also have the friendliest, most experienced staff in the industry and we'll be happy to walk you through the entire process.
+Our office is open Monday through Friday, 7am-7pm MST.
 We cannot wait to see what you create!